ninjaaron/fast-entry_points/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 PyPI doesn't distribute everything in your project directory, only what
 it needs to build.
 This makes importing fastentrypoints a bit tricky.
 I
-came up with this scary hack to make fastentrypoints work even when it
+came up with this crazy hack to make fastentrypoints work even when it
 is not on the system, thereby making it work with PyPI.
+It downloads the
+source into ram an execs it (in its own namespace), and it's gone
+without a trace.

 .. code:: python